ray33ee/Project-Midas/readme.md

 ## Build

 Midas uses a modified version of hlua, so if you build Midas yourself you must modify hlua such that the structs `AnyLuaValue` and `AnyLuaString` are serde serializable and deserializable.

+## Host longevity

+Once a task is started, the host application must run at least until the partcipants have all stopped, it may not stop earlier.
+It is also important to mention that a node can host as well as participate by using different processes for the host.
+This means that a dedicated Host node is not needed, and the host code can be run on any of the nodes.